 The Three V’s

 So, we stand in a data deluge that is showering large volumes of data at high velocities with a lot of variety.
-With all this data comes information and with that information comes the potential for innovation.
-Steve Jobs, charismatic co-founder of Apple, was diagnosed with a pancreatic cancer in 2003.
+With all this data comes information, and with that information comes the potential for innovation.
+Steve Jobs, the charismatic co-founder of Apple, was diagnosed with pancreatic cancer in 2003.
 He became one of the first people in the world to have his entire DNA sequenced, as well as that of his tumor.
 It cost him a six-figure sum but now he had his entire DNA.
 Why?
 When doctors pick medication, they hope the patient’s DNA is sufficiently similar to the patient in the drug trial.
 Steve Jobs’s doctors knew his genetic makeup and could carefully pick treatments.
 When one treatment became ineffective, they could move to another.
 While Jobs eventual died from his illness, having all the data and all that information added years to his life.

-Human beings tend to distribute information through what is called a transactive memory system, and we used to do this by asking each other
+Human beings tend to distribute information through what is called a transactive memory system, and we used to do this by asking each other.

 We all have immense amounts of data available to us every day.
 Search engines almost instantly return information on what can seem like a boundless array of topics.
 For millennia, humans have relied on each other to recall information.
-The Internet is changing that and how we perceive and recall details in the world.
+The Internet is changing that, and how we perceive and recall details in the world.
 Human beings tend to distribute information through what is called a transactive memory system, and we used to do this by asking each other.
-Now, we also have lots of transactions with smartphones and other computers.
+We also have lots of transactions with smartphones and other computers.
 They can even talk to us.
-In a study covered in Scientific American, Daniel Wegner and Adrian Ward discuss how the Internet can deliver information quicker than our own memories can.
-Have you tried to remember something and meanwhile a friend types it into a smartphone, gets the answer, and if it is a place already has directions?
+In a study covered in Scientific American, Daniel Wegner and Adrian Ward discuss how the Internet can deliver information quicker than our memories can.
+Have you tried to remember something and meanwhile a friend types it into a smartphone, gets the answer, and if it is a place, already has directions?
 In a sense, the Internet is an external hard drive for our memories.